 \subsection{Bianchi, Ricci and Schouten identities}

 So far we have seen several examples of so-called ``mono-term'' canonicalisation, in which simple symmetries of tensors are used, which relate one particular term to one particular other term.
 More complicated symmetries are Ricci or Bianchi identities, which relate more than two terms (``multi-term'' symmetries).
 Such identities can be taken into account using Young tableau projectors.
 Here is an example to show how this works. \toprule \begin{cdbin} {m,n,p,q,r,s,t#}::Indices(vector). \nabla{#}::Derivative.
 R_{m n p q}::RiemannTensor. \nabla_{m}{R_{p q r s}}::SatisfiesBianchi. \end{cdbin} \begin{cdbcom} The last line is a shorthand, but internally does nothing more than to associate a particular Young tableau symmetry to the given tensor.\footnote{The alternative is {\tt $\backslash$nabla\_\{m\}\{R\_\{p q r s\}\}::TableauSymmetry( shape=\{3,2\}, indices=\{1,3,0,2,4\} ).} which makes use of the more general tableau symmetry property which we have seen earlier.} Here it effectively associates the $\nabla$ operator to the Riemann tensor.
-We can see this in action, for instance, by verifying that the Bianchi identity indeed holds, \footnote{The ``2'' following the exclamation mark on {\tt @young\_project\_tensor!2(\%)} indicates that this command should only be applied at ``level 2'' of the expression, i.e.~at the level of the terms of the sum.} \end{cdbcom} \begin{cdbcont} \nabla_{m}{R_{p q r s}} + \nabla_{p}{R_{q m r s}} + \nabla_{q}{R_{m p r s}}: @young_project_tensor!2( @collect_terms!( \end{cdbcont} \begin{cdbout} 0 \end{cdbout} \botrule As expected, by Young-projecting the expression, the Bianchi identity becomes manifest~\cite{Green:2005qr}.
+We can see this in action, for instance, by verifying that the Bianchi identity indeed holds, \footnote{The {\tt depth=1} parameter of the {\tt young\_project\_tensor} algorithm indicates that this command should only be applied at ``level 1'' of the expression, i.e.~at the level of the terms of the sum.} \end{cdbcom} \begin{cdbcont} ex:= \nabla_{m}{R_{p q r s}} + \nabla_{p}{R_{q m r s}} + \nabla_{q}{R_{m p r s}}: young_project_tensor(_, depth=1, modulo_monoterm=True); \end{cdbcont} \begin{cdbout} 0 \end{cdbout} \botrule As expected, by Young-projecting the expression, the Bianchi identity becomes manifest~\cite{Green:2005qr}.

 A similar logic can also be used~\cite{kas_dimdep} to take into account dimension-dependent identities, more generally known as Schouten identities or Lovelock identities.
 Take as an example two anti-symmetric tensors~$A_{m n p}$ and~$B_{m n p}$.
 Then we have